HCL-TECH-SOFTWARE/digital-experience/docs/wcm/wcm_REST_web_content_manager_lock_unlock_api.md

     </feed>
     ```

-Expected Headers
+-   **Expected Headers**

-:   LTPA token of the user.
+    LTPA token of the user.
 Also works anonymously.

-Query Parameters
+-   **Query Parameters**

-:   None.
+    None.

-Limitations
+-   **Limitations**

-:   Currently, Digital Asset Management \(DAM\) UUID references for elements and components are found – but items are not retrieved from within Rich Text.
+    Currently, Digital Asset Management \(DAM\) UUID references for elements and components are found – but items are not retrieved from within Rich Text.
 Retrieval of UUID items in Rich Text will be supported in a later update.

-Return Body
+-   **Return Body**

-:   The found/retrieved results.
+    The found/retrieved results.

-:   Sample:
+    Sample:

     ```
     <?xml version="1.0" encoding="UTF-8"?><feed xmlns="http://www.w3.org/2005/Atom" xmlns:wcm="http://www.ibm.com/xmlns/wcm/8.0">